The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 2.1.2 Issuing REB Decisions

-All decisions arising from the review are emailed to the Principal Investigator and the contact person identified in Question #1.2 of the Application for Initial Review.
+All decisions arising from the review are emailed to the Principal Investigator and the primary contact identified in Question #1.2 of the Application.
 A Certificate of Approval is displayed on the application homepage in RISe, as well as on the Renewal submission, and this constitutes the REB's official notification of the decision.

 2.2 Full Board Review